freedomofpress/securedrop-workstation/README.md

 Decide on a VM to use for development.
 Clone this repo in your preferred location.

-Next, some SecureDrop-specific configuration: edit `config.json` to include your values for the Journalist hidden service `.onion` hostname and PSK.
-Replace the `sd-journalist.sec` file in the root directory with the GPG private key used to encrypt submissions.
-Edit `Makefile` and replace `DEVVM` and `DEVDIR` to reflect the VM and directory to which you've cloned this repo.
+Next, some SecureDrop-specific configuration.
+Do the following:

+- edit `config.json` to include your values for the Journalist hidden service `.onion` hostname and PSK.
+- Replace the `sd-journalist.sec` file in the root directory with the GPG private key used to encrypt submissions.
+- Edit `Makefile` and replace `DEVVM` and `DEVDIR` to reflect the VM and directory to which you've cloned this repo.
 Note that `DEVDIR` must not include a trailing slash.

 Qubes provisioning is handled by Salt on `dom0`, so this project must be copied there from your development VM.
 That process is a little tricky, but here's one way to do it: assuming this code is checked out in your `work` VM at `/home/user/projects/securedrop-workstation`, run the following in `dom0`.